Working Around the Barriers to Intrapreneurship

 So how do enterprises overcome barriers to intrapreneurship?
 The first thing they do is acknowledge them.
 Very few companies have an innovation management strategy in place.
 They usually have buzzwords—just about everyone has been told their manager has an "open-door policy," but what does that even mean?
 Is Ned from production really expected to Spartan kick open the CEO's office door like he is Gerard Butler and say, "I think we should change our Warehouse Management System—you know, the one you use once a year for reports?"

-This is a solution to the barriers to intrapreneurship that creates a positive feedback loop.
-Workers get the physical and emotional support they need to communicate ideas.
-As others see their pilot project's liftoff, they'll be inspired to make contributions of their own.
+To overcome barriers to intrapreneurship it is crucial to find a solution that creates a positive feedback loop.
+With the right program and structure in place, employees get the physical and emotional support they need to communicate their ideas openly.
+The best part is: as others see the pilot projects of these innovators lift off, they'll be inspired to make contributions of their own.

 Get started today